DaedalusX64/daedalus/README.md

 Invite link: https://discord.gg/FrVTpBV

 ## Credits

-- Xerpi / Rinnegatamante / TheFlow for Vita Build and Optimisations
+- StrmnNrmn - For making DaedalusX64 possible
+- Kreationz, salvy, Corn, Chilly Willy, Azimer, missed folks for past contributions
 - MasterFeizz for 3DS Support / ARM DynaRec
-- kreationz, salvy6735, Corn, Chilly Willy: Original DaedalusX64 code
-- Wally: Optimizations, improvements and ports
+- Xerpi / Rinnegatamante / TheOfficialFloW for PS Vita and ARM Contributions
-- z2442: Compilation improvements and updating, optimizations
+- z2442 & Wally: Compilation improvements and updating, optimizations
-- mrneo240: Optimizations, compilation help
-- TheMrIron2: Optimizations, wiki maintenance
+- TheMrIron2 & mrneo240 Optimizations, wiki maintenance
+- re4thewin for continuous testing over the duration of DaedalusX64
+- motolegacy for GitHub Website
+- fjtrujy for help with getting CI going.
+- Our Valued Communities for helping making Daedalus what it is :)